cs1302uga/cs1302-tutorials/lambda/pipeline.rst

 Processing the elements of a list explicit with multiple for-loops can be tedious, repetitive, and potentially error prone.
-Consider the following code that looks at the items in the list, keeps its attention on the small items (length less than 6), concerts those items to upper case, then prints each one out such that they all appear on the same line, all without modifying the original list:
+Consider the following code that looks at the items in the list, keeps its attention on the small items (length less than 6), converts those items to upper case, then prints each one out such that they all appear on the same line, all without modifying the original list: